cerebrux/Blender-NLE/README.md

 Blender NLE
 =========

-The Non-Linear Video Editor of Blender allows you to perform basic actions like video cuts and splicing, as well as more complex tasks like video masking.
-Check out the introductory tutorials created by [Mikeycal Meyers]
+The Non-Linear Video Editor of [Blender] allows you to perform basic actions like video cuts and splicing, as well as more complex tasks like video masking.
+Check out the video tutorials created by [Mikeycal Meyers] (playlist)

 I've created some preset settings for the Blenders Video editing UI and keyboard shortcuts which are inspired mostly by Final Cut Pro